-Want to know what’s coming to a cinema near you this September?
+Want to know what’s coming to a cinema near you this December?
 Look no further…

 There’s no denying Kurt Russell’s credentials as cinema’s coolest Santa.
 Whereas Richard Attenborough gave the legend a twinkle and Tim Allen made him an everyman, Russell offers a wry, Elvis impersonating twist.
 It’s a bummer, then, that the film around him is so bloomin’ lame.

 Continue reading The Christmas Chronicles | Review